Cozy Dorm Room Ideas on a Budget

 Warm string lights.
 A strand of warm white LED string lights changes the entire mood of a room.
 Hang them along the ceiling line, above your headboard, or along a shelf.
 They use very little power and can be attached with Command hooks.

 Go for warm white (2700K–3000K color temperature) rather than cool white or daylight.
-The difference in how a room feels is significant.
+The difference in how a room feels is significant, warm white reads as calm and residential; cool white or daylight reads as clinical.

 A small desk or bedside lamp.
-A lamp with a warm bulb creates a pool of softer, more focused light that makes studying and winding down much more comfortable.
-If your room already has a desk lamp, check the bulb — swapping a cool white bulb for a warm one costs almost nothing and makes a big difference.
+A lamp with a warm bulb creates a pool of softer, focused light that makes studying and winding down much more comfortable.
+If your room already has a desk lamp, check the bulb, swapping a cool white bulb for a warm one costs almost nothing and makes a real difference.

 Dimmer options.
 Some LED strip lights have adjustable brightness or color settings.
 These are a nice way to have different lighting modes without needing multiple lights.
 Make sure whatever you buy is approved for dorm use at your school.